 Here’s some Liberator configuration that defines a data service:

-You can configure a data service to obtain its data from more than one source, like this:
+You can configure a data service to aggregate data from more than one source, by defining multiple source groups like this:

 add-peer remote-name fxpriceadapterA remote-label fxpriceadapterA remote-type active end-peer add-peer remote-name fxpriceadapterB remote-label fxpriceadapterB remote-type active end-peer add-data-service service-name fx-prices include-pattern ^/FX add-source-group required add-priority remote-label fxpriceadapterA end-priority end-source-group add-source-group required add-priority remote-label fxpriceadapterB end-priority end-source-group end-data-service

 In this configuration, we’ve defined two DataSource peers,

 fxpriceadapterB, each supplying a different subset of FX instrument prices.

 The data service configuration is split into two

 add-source-group sections, so that any subscription request whose subject starts with

 fxpriceadapterB at the same time.

 Each Pricing Adapter subsequently sends Liberator the updates for its particular subset of FX instruments, and Liberator merges the updates together.